zilixie/3D-Scene-Editor/README.md

 # 3D-Scene-Editor
-readme has been published to: https://zilixie.github.io/3D-Scene-Editor/
+README has been published to: https://zilixie.github.io/3D-Scene-Editor/